 - What is a song that you enjoy, and why do you like it?

 - List 5 activities or things that bring you joy, and why?

-What are you grateful for?
+- What talents or abilities of yours are you most grateful for?

 Gratitude is a fundamental aspect of human experience that can bring joy and positivity to our lives.
 The 5-minute guided meditation developed by Tony Robbins is one of the simple yet effective way to reduce stress, cultivate gratitude, and increase focus and productivity.
 By incorporating this meditation practices like this into their daily routine, individuals can experience the many benefits of mindfulness and meditation.